CypaxNET/VFD-Studio2/docs/Other_displays.md

 * Some soldering work (no SMD parts though)
 * Actually no programming skills.
 But you'll have to compile and upload a program to the Arduino board.
 So it would be quite beneficial if this was not your very first project with an Arduino.

-> [!NOTE]
+> [!IMPORTANT]
-> If you don't like soldering and stability is of less importance, you can use a [breadboard](https://en.wikipedia.org/wiki/Breadboard) instead.
+> If you don't like soldering and stability is of less importance, you can use a solderless [breadboard](https://en.wikipedia.org/wiki/Breadboard) instead.

 ## Instructions